rtbroadhurst/metrolink-journey-planner/README.md

 4. **Correctness**
    - Every edge weight and the change penalty are non-negative, so Dijkstra's optimality guarantee holds for both objectives

-The implementation uses lazy deletion (stale priority-queue entries are skipped when popped) to avoid the cost of a decrease-key operation.

 ## Data format

 Each CSV is an ordered list of rows.
 A single-value row names a line; the rows beneath it, until the next line name, are that line's consecutive stops: